White-tailed eagle: Hatching, development and fledgling

 In 1983, it was listed that brood size is one 56.5% of the time and two 40.8% of the time in eight studies from different parts of the range; only 2.5% of these studies had a brood size of three and only one from Norway was a brood size of four recorded.
 From 14 studies, the mean number of chicks in a brood may range from 1.1 in western Germany to 1.9 in southern Kazakhstan, with average overall brood size of 1.52.
 However, these datasets may be skewered lower than natural brood size as a majority these are from the mid to late 20th century when pesticide use considerably lowered the mean number of hatchlings in many parts of the range.
 New hatchlings will weigh about 90 to 100 g but in Hokkaido new hatchlings were surprisingly notably heavier at 110 to 115 g.
 The sex of nestlings can be identified using field methods, or using DNA.
-Initially, the hatchlings have a creamy white down which is longest and whitest on the head and often dirty grayish on wings and rump.
+Initially, the hatchlings have a creamy white down which is longest and whitest on the head and often dirty greyish on wings and rump.
 Before they start walking about the nest, their underside may have several bare patches.

 The nestlings first become audible at around 2–3 days and have become active enough to move around the nest and excrete over the nest edge by 10 days old.
-The initial down is replaced by a thick woolly coat of longer, coarser grayish down, which is usually darker on the crown, underparts and flanks.
+The initial down is replaced by a thick woolly coat of longer, coarser greyish down, which is usually darker on the crown, underparts and flanks.
 The legs and cere at this young nestling age can range from pinkish to pale yellow.
 By about 30 days the first feathers poke through the down.
 The eaglets can feed themselves starting at 35–40 days.
 At six weeks (40 days) they are more firm on their feet and between this and the following week feathers take over the down, with patches of down remaining but usually gone by the seventh week.
 Wing flapping begins only when the wings are partially feathered at 42 days.
 Around seven weeks of age, the eaglet is more alert and stronger and frequently manipulates sticks and walks more so.
 At eight weeks, only the long feathers of the wing and tail have yet to develop fully and eaglets tend to start exploring the surrounding branches.
 The eaglets will attempt their first flight at about 70 days and will usually be flying well by about 90 days of age.
 Fledgling occurs around mid- to late July in Norway, and about 3–4 weeks later in Russian White Sea.